Chittering

 What has been the trend in development approvals over the past five years in the Chittering SA2?

-Looking at development activity over the past five years, the Chittering SA2's approval levels have been slightly above the yearly average of 67, showing modest growth in recent years.
+Looking at development activity over the past five years, the Chittering SA2's approval levels have been significantly above the yearly average of 67, indicating strong recent growth in development activity.

 How many dwellings will be needed to accommodate future population growth in the Chittering SA2?